Dominican Republic: Building Physical and Fiscal Resilience to Ensure Shared Prosperity

 - An initial assessment of options to manage fiscal risks associated with disasters started.

-- Advice was provide to the Ministry of Finance on the creation of a Fiscal Risk Unit within the Ministry, and on how to best share with other countries in the region experiences on financial protection against disasters.
+- Advice was provided to the Ministry of Finance on the creation of a Fiscal Risk Unit within the Ministry, and on how to best share with other countries in the region experiences on financial protection against disasters.

 - The preliminary results of a study on the impact of disasters on wellbeing indicators have been presented to the Ministry of Economics, Planning and Development.